Mutt (album)

-Mutt is the second studio album by American musician and actor Leon Thomas, released on September 27, 2024 by EZMNY Records and Motown.
+Mutt is the second studio album by American musician and actor Leon Thomas, released on September 27, 2024, by EZMNY Records and Motown.
 Supported by the singles "Mutt" and "Far Fetched", the album features guest appearances from Masego, Wale, Ty Dolla $ign and Baby Rose.

 An expanded deluxe edition of the album, subtitled Heel, was released on May 30, 2025; supported by the singles "Mutt (CB Remix)" and "Rather Be Alone".
-At the 68th Annual Grammy Awards in 2026, Mutt is nominated for Album of the Year and Best R&B Album.
+At the 68th Annual Grammy Awards, Mutt was nominated for Album of the Year and Best R&B Album and won the award for the latter.

 Background

 In May 2022, Leon Thomas was announced as the first artist to be signed to Ty Dolla $ign's newly launched EZMNY Records imprint, which was a joint venture deal with Motown.
-His debut album Electric Dusk was released over a year later on August 25, 2023.
+His debut album, Electric Dusk, was released over a year later on August 25, 2023.
 Shortly after its release, Thomas began to start work on his second album, understanding that his deal with Motown would expect two albums in his "first cycle with them".
 Conceptually, the album was inspired by a breakup Thomas experienced at the time, as well as observing the similarities in behaviours between himself and his dog, a German Shepherd and Husky mix named Terry.
 In an interview on HuffPost, he described his dog as “a good guy, but he’s definitely mischievous...
 I was inspired by how he has great intentions but sometimes may do the wrong thing.”

 Singles and promotion

 The album's title track was released as the lead single on August 9, 2024.
 This was followed by the remix, three weeks later on August 30, which featured a verse from rapper Freddie Gibbs.
 A Chris Brown remix of the title track was later released on March 21, 2025, as the lead single for the album's deluxe edition Heel.
 The second single "Far Fetched", featuring Ty Dolla $ign was released on September 13, two weeks prior to the album's release.

 In June 2025, Thomas announced the Mutts Don’t Heel World Tour in support of the album.
-It is set to begin on October 30, 2025 in Dallas and conclude on April 19, 2026 in Perth.
+It began on October 30, 2025, in Dallas and concluded on April 19, 2026, in Perth.